 Why do you think people cheat?
 It’s new.
 It’s exciting.
 I’ve worked with many unfaithful spouses, and I can tell you this—they are always on their best behavior with their affair partner!
 That’s because they’re motivated to do so.
 Their affair partner is new.

 So surprise your spouse by changing the way you behave, react, and interact with them.
 You can rekindle their motivation to improve their own behavior and treat you better.
-You can rekindle the affection and desire they have for you—because apathy is the exact opposite of motivation, and you absolutely must amp up the desire and turn-down the apathy in your marriage if you want it to last.
+You can rekindle the affection and desire they have for you—because apathy is the exact opposite of motivation, and you absolutely must dial up the desire and dial down the apathy in your marriage if you want it to last.